edoreld/hesa-campaign/session-logs/Session 2.md

  - Deliver the supplies to the Lionshield trading post
  - Get told by Sildar that he will get a gold reward for them
  - Talk to the townmaster who wants someone to deal with the orcs in Triboar Trail
- - Talk to Sister Garaele in the Shine of Tymora who wants them to be an intermediary to talk to a banshee
+ - Talk to Sister Garaele in the Shrine of Tymora who wants them to be an intermediary to talk to a banshee
  - Learn a few things from talking to locals in the inn